British Columbia's answer to collecting Court Ordered financial

 More than a little authority is exercised by employees of this agency, called ‘Enforcement Officers’.
 These government employees operate in secrecy from an undisclosed location for good reason.
 Even telephone calls are carefully monitored and restricted, callers being required to use a code before talking to EO’s.

-FMEP collection officers are authorized by the government to literally wreak havoc on ‘payors’, in fact they very substantially affect and influence the lives of many, and bear in mind that those people are simply non-criminal, B.C. citizens!
+FMEP collection officers are authorized by the government to literally wreak havoc on ‘payors’, in fact they substantially alter lives, and bear in mind that payors are mainly non-criminal, B.C. citizens!

 But that legal process and court decisions often have a major detrimental impact on the lives of divorced mates and parents, usually husbands and fathers.
 Regardless of that fact, ‘payors’ are just ‘collateral damage’ to Enforcement Officers.